cvetomir-todorov/CecoChat/docs/design-configuration.md

 # Static configuration

-Static app configuration is stored in `appsettings.json` files as is typical for .NET applications.
-For some services it is overriden for the `Development` environment via the `appsettings.ENVIRONMENT.json` approach.
-The [CecoChat docker-compose files](../deploy/docker) uses environment variables with specific prefixes in order to push static configuration values to the services at start-up.
-[ASP.NET documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0#environment-variables) describes how to name the environment variables in order to override both ASP.NET and app-specific values.
+* Static app configuration is stored in `appsettings.json` files as is typical for .NET applications
+* For some services it is overriden for the `Development` environment via the `appsettings.ENVIRONMENT.json` approach
+* The [CecoChat docker-compose files](../deploy/docker) use environment variables with specific prefixes in order to push static configuration values to the services at start-up
+* [ASP.NET documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0#environment-variables) describes how to name the environment variables in order to override both ASP.NET and app-specific values

 # Dynamic configuration

 Some parts of the configuration are designed to be changed while it is running.

-These parts are stored in Redis and read at start-up.
-The [prepare script](../deploy/docker/redis/data.sh) inputs the partitioning and chat history configuration values which need to be present and valid at all times.
-The configuration can be changed manually using the `redis-cli` command after attaching to the Redis container via `docker exec -it cecochat-redis bash`.
-Each service that is using dynamic configuration outputs at start-up the key names it reads and PUB/SUB channels which it subscribes to in order to get notified about changes.
-After the configuration is changed a dummy message needs to be sent to one of those PUB/SUB channels.
-The services validate the new configuration values and may reject the change.
+## Seeding

+Dynamic configuration is stored in Yugabyte DB which can be seeded manually using scripts for the [docker](../deploy/docker/yugabyte/config.sql) or [minikube](../deploy/minikube/yugabyte/config.sql) deployments, respectively.
+Alternatively, if there are no values, the Config service seeds the configuration at startup with values depending on the environment the service is configured for.

+## Changing

+The configuration can be changed manually using the SQL shell inside the container or the pgAdmin tool.
+But that would not be the correct approach for an environment that has services already running since they will not be notified about the configuration changes.
+For now, there are Swagger-enabled endpoints to view existing configuration and to update it.
+Updating it in this way sends notifications to subscribed services and allows for modifying existing elements, adding new ones, deleting existing ones.

+## Change notifications

+When a configuration update is successful a notification message is sent in a dedicated topic in the Kafka backplane to all services subscribed to configuration changes.
+The message contains the configuration section which is changed.
+There are multiple messages if more than 1 configuration section is changed in a single update.
+The services subscribed to configuration changes can then query the Config service via a gRPC endpoint to obtain all the elements in the updated configuration section, if they are interested in it.

+## Service behavior

+Each service that is using dynamic configuration loads, validates and outputs the elements it needs when starting.
+After being started, if the configuration is changed, the service repeats the process of loading, validating and outputting.
+If the new configuration values are not valid the service will reject the change.
 The validation output provides descriptive information which can be used to correct the values.

-In the future a UI-supported Configurator service should allow changing the configuration more easily.

-# Design

-The configuration database stores information related to server partition assignment.
-Each messaging server is assigned a server ID.
-The configuration database stores the address and partitions for each server ID.
-It is used by:

-* BFF service to:
-  - Get the user partition by the user ID
-  - Get the server address for that partition
-* Messaging service to:
-  - Assign the partitions to the Kafka consumer in order to consume messages

-Redis conveniently supports simple keys for plain data such as partition count and chat history settings.
-Redis hashes (hash maps) are used to store key-value pairs like the `(server ID -> partitions)` and `(server ID -> address)`.
-After the configurator service applies configuration changes the Redis PUB/SUB is used to publish a notification to subscribers using the respective channels.
-Each interested service listens to changes for:
+## Configuration elements usage

+Here is a mapping of each service and the configuration elements it uses:

 * BFF service - partition count, server partitions, server addresses
 * Messaging service - partition count, server partitions
 * Chats service - chat history settings
+* ID Gen service - snowflake generator IDs
+* User service - partition count, server partitions